 My hybrid cloth mask has a special pleat for the nose that adapts very well to the face, even without wire.
 It does not push up the eyes or down the nose, and it enables speech, laughter or yawning without slipping.
 The upper seam can hold a nose wire to improve the fit even further and protect glasses from fogging.
 The wire can be removed through a little opening in the seam and runs across the entire width of the mask, so you can hardly injure yourself with it.

 I opted for folds that give more air to breathe, move less with facial expressions and gently enclose the chin.
 In addition, straight folds have the advantage of a flat lay-down shape, which is easier to sew and to iron.
 The trapezoid shaped pattern corresponds with the anatomy of the face, it fits slim and less bulgy on the chin than a rectangle.

-The side of the mask has a piped drawstring tunnel, which is individually adjustable and can be slightly creased, so the side does not protrude and a tight fit can be achieved.
-Thanks to the drawstring, elastic ear straps or a head ribbon (I prefer a continuous strap that ties in the neck) can be individually adjusted and easily exchanged.
+The side of the mask has a drawstring tunnel, which can be slightly creased, so the side does not protrude and a tight fit can be achieved.
+Thanks to the tunnel, elastic ear straps or a head ties can easily be adjusted and exchanged.